 In that case, it is possible to provide a reasonable lower bound for the model utilizing SIC as $\theta \rightarrow \infty$.
 Let us again focus on an arbitrary user $u$ and one of its slots.
 We can distinguish two types of events.
 In the first case, whenever one or more interferers select the same pilot sequence as the user of interest $u$, the packet replica is lost.
 This is given by

 The second type of event, is when user $u$'s pilots are intact, however there are some pilot collisions among the interferers.
 The probability that the slot is of this second kind is

-In that case, even if the packets of interfering users can be decoded based on their other replicas, due to the lack of channel knowledge SIC cannot be applied, so the SINR is limited to at most $\frac{X}{Y_1 +\dots+ Y_{L'} +1}$, where $L'$ is the number of mutually colliding (in the pilot domain) interferers.
-For the lower bound, we can fix $L'=2$ and as $\theta \rightarrow \infty$ the '$1$' in the denominator can be dropped.
-Along with the fact that $X,Y_1,Y_2$ are exponentially distributed with the same scale parameter $\theta$, the SINR of user $u$'s replica follows a beta prime distribution $f_{BP}(x; \alpha,\beta)=\frac{x^{\alpha-1}(1+x)^{-\alpha-\beta}}{B(\alpha,\beta)}$ with $\alpha=1$ and $\beta=2$.
-Considering there can be $n=0,\dots, K$ such replicas (with the remaining ones being of the first type), the outage probability can be bounded by
+In that case, due to the lack of channel knowledge SIC cannot be applied to remove the interferers, so the SINR is limited to at most $\frac{X}{Y_1 +\dots+ Y_{L'} +1}$, where $L'$ is the number of mutually colliding (in the pilot domain) interferers.
+For the lower bound, we can fix $L'=2$ and, as $\theta \rightarrow \infty$, the '$1$' in the denominator can be dropped.
+Along with the fact that $X$, $Y_1$, and $Y_2$ are exponentially distributed with the same scale parameter $\theta$, the SINR of user $u$'s replica follows a beta prime distribution $f_{BP}(x; \alpha,\beta)=\frac{x^{\alpha-1}(1+x)^{-\alpha-\beta}}{B(\alpha,\beta)}$ with $\alpha=1$ and $\beta=2$.
+Considering that there can be $n=0,\dots, K$ such replicas (with the remaining ones being of the first type - i.e. lost due to pilot collisions), the outage probability can be bounded by

 where $F_{BP}(\cdot;\cdot,\cdot)$ is the CDF of beta prime distribution and we leverage the fact that sum of its $n$ i.i.d variables is also beta-prime distributed, in this case, with $\alpha_n=n$, $\beta_n = 2$.